brexhq/substation/process/README.md

 }
 ```

-Information for each processor can be found in the package's [GoDoc](https://pkg.go.dev/github.com/brexhq/substation/process).
+Information for each processor is available in the [GoDoc](https://pkg.go.dev/github.com/brexhq/substation/process).